 These journal prompts are designed to trigger emotions, memories and experiences – often from childhood – that still unconsciously or consciously affect you to this day.

 The prompts will then encourage you to expand on this feeling, thought or story so that you can further understand where it originates, how its manifested in potentially toxic traits today, and therefore how to understand yours thoughts, actions, and boundaries going forward.

-Some shadow work journal prompts will ask you to dive deeper than others and may feel really uncomfortable, which is why I encourage you to practise meditation and self-care afterwards in order to process anything that’s come up and calm your mind.
+Some shadow work prompts will ask you to dive deeper than others and may feel really uncomfortable, which is why I encourage you to practise meditation and self-care afterwards in order to process anything that’s come up and calm your mind.

 Shadow work printables are even better because they have the exercises and prompts already down on paper for you.
 All you have to do is print them out and fill them in.

-- 22 pages of shadow work prompts
+- 17 pages of info, prompts, and exercises on shadow work for beginners

 Furthermore, don’t just call yourself out in the moment, but explore why you’ve reacted or felt the way you have.

 Is this something you need to work on?

 Journal about how you can deal with similar situations in the future.

 For example, if you’ve lashed out at someone close to you for a seemingly irrational reason (that will probably make total sense to you after journaling), how can you react in a calmer, more rational way if this happens again?